 Underneath the small fort is a tunnel, also popular with the little ones.
 There is also a large basket swing and small spinning climbing frame near the small fort.

 There are no toilets at Dixon Reserve Playground (you may be able to use the Cockburn Basketball Stadium toilets if it's open), however there are picnic shelters and a BBQ.
 There are also football goals, half court basketball and a small bike pump track on the reserve.
 If your kids want to bring their scooters along there is one footpath that runs along the outside of the playground.
-Coffee is available nearby at the Kerry Street Pear Tree, they also do woodfired pizzas so you may like to pizza dinner in the park one evening.
+Coffee is available nearby at the Kerry Street Pear Tree.

 How To Get There: